| How to Use Concordances

 neuter of 40 [hagios: sacred, holy]; a sacred thing (i.e.

 spot);—holiest (of all), holy place, sanctuary."
+As for hagia,

 it is not there—anywhere in Strong’s.
 (It is not in Young’s